 The magnificent Krieble Gallery sits on the Florence Griswold Museum campus, just past the Historic Barn and Hartman Education Center.
 Behind it, the Lieutenant River sparkles in welcome, inspiring guests to relax.
 Waves of aluminum greet visitors at its entrance, evoking watery ripples from the neighboring river.

 Insider's tip: Ask for a "Can You Find Me?" card in the gallery.
-Kids will love finding the noted details in exhibited paintings.
+A family-friendly activity, kids will love finding the noted details in exhibited paintings.